CeciliaHoof/CeciliaHoof/README.md

 ## About me

 I'm Cecilia Chimento, a Full-Stack Software Engineer and Critical Care Nurse.
-I made the transition to tech after five years of working in adult and neonatal intensive care unit., and I am passionate about improving lives through innovation.
+I made the transition to tech after five years of working in adult and neonatal intensive care units, and I am passionate about improving lives through innovation.

 😄 pronouns: she/her <br>
 ⚡️ fun fact: I've been to 28 National Parks in the last 3 years! <br>